 How to I apply for a student disregard?

 If you qualify under one of the above categories the registry at your college or university will give you a student certificate.
-You must send this in with the printed and completed application form below.
+You must attach this to the completed electronic application form below.

 What if a student certificate is not available?